 VARNISH AND SOUND

-If you ask guitarists and audiophiles, the choice of varnish is very important.
-Among the latter, some claim that it is a secret that influences the quality of the guitar's sound.
-It is true that in terms of acoustics, the type and thickness of the varnish is important.
-However, have the Stradivarius benefited from cutting-edge varnish for hundreds of years?
-The choice wasn't as important back then as it is today!
-According to Stardust, it is important that the varnish is thin, that is to say that in its “dry” state, its thickness should not exceed 50µm, or 5 times the diameter of a hair.
-The flexibility and hardness of the varnish (the latter will increase over time) are two important parameters.
+If you ask guitarists and audiophiles, the choice of clearcoat is very important.
+Among the latter, some claim that it's a secret that influences the quality of the guitar's sound.
+It's true that in terms of acoustics, the type and thickness of clearcoat is important.
+But did Stradivarius guitars benefit from state-of-the-art clearcoat for hundreds of years?
+The choice was not as important then as it is today!
+According to Stardust, it is important that the clearcoat is thin, i.e. in its “dry” state, its thickness should not exceed 50µm, or 5 times the diameter of a hair.
+The clearcoat's flexibility and hardness (the latter will increase over time) are two important parameters.

-To give color, there are pigments and dyes.
-To create transparent coloring in a varnish, and allow tinting without masking the texture of the background, then only transparent dyes must be used.
-These are concentrated soluble tints which are added to the varnish at around 5 to 7% of the total weight.
-These concentrated inks are called “Candy”
+Pigments and dyes are used to add color.
+To create a transparent coloration in a clearcoat, and enable tinting without masking the texture of the background, then only transparent colorants should be used.
+These are concentrated, soluble tints that are added to the clearcoat at around 5 to 7% of the total weight.
+These concentrated inks are known as “Candy” inks.

 There are Candy inks concentrated in solvent phases